15 Event Venues on the Lower East Side

 Understanding Your Budget Before You Book

-Timing Your Event on the LES
+Timing Your Event for the LES

-Questions to Ask Every Venue Before You Commit
+Key Questions to Ask Before You Commit

-Insider Picks Worth a Closer Look
+Insider Picks Worth a Second Look

 Frequently Asked Questions About Event Venues on the Lower East Side